Rachael and Richard

 the General Assembly

-meeting room in
+meeting hall in the

-the United Nations building.
+United Nations building.

-One of Edsel's long time friends
+Edsel's long time friend

-and beloved mountain character.
+beloved mountain character.

 Yes, he is holding